Skip to content

 What should I do if I had a bad psilocybin trip and feel destabilized?#

-For acute destabilization (hours to days): ground physically — cold water, sensory anchors, slow breathing — and stay with one trusted person who can hold presence without fixing.
+For acute destabilization (hours to days): ground physically — cold water, sensory anchors, slow breathing — and stay with one trusted person who can hold presence without trying to fix it.
 Eat, hydrate, sleep.
-Avoid being alone if frightened.
-For lingering destabilization beyond a week — persistent depersonalization, intrusive thoughts, sleep disruption — contact a psychedelic-informed therapist.
-Crisis resources: Fireside Project peer support, 988 lifeline.
+Avoid being alone if you're frightened.
+For destabilization that lingers beyond a week — persistent depersonalization, intrusive thoughts, sleep disruption — contact a licensed mental-health professional.
+In a crisis, contact your local emergency number or a crisis line; in the US, the 988 Suicide & Crisis Lifeline and Fireside Project peer support, or findahelpline.com internationally.

 What are warning signs that I need professional help after a psilocybin experience?#